CrazyFedde/docs/commands.md

 #### Usage

-    !rlr <role> - Removes the role from the leveling up role table.
+    !rlr <role / level> - Removes the role from the leveling up role table.

 <a name="RemoveSelfAssignableRoleCommand"></a>
 ### Remove Self Assignable Role